1st Trimester Q&A

 After asking what questions you had for me about pregnancy and the first trimester, I received the same questions a few times on instagram.
 Sometimes, stories aren’t the best way to share info, so here I am.
 It’s easier to have this post to link to, and is so much easier to have this “forum” (ok, comments section, but still – nothing beats typing at a computer vs an iPhone) for you to ask more questions should you have them.

-I am trying to embrace this pregnancy, and I’ve learned that even when I feel fine, which I do, it just isn’t something I love and that’s ok.
-I can’t wait to meet her and would do pretty much anything to ensure that she makes it here safely.
-I am so bloated, my boobs are so big right now (I can’t believe I’m sharing this but I’m a 32 G. YES G).
+I am trying to embrace this pregnancy, but also giving myself some grace here.
+Of course I can’t wait to meet her and would do pretty much anything to ensure that she makes it here safely.
+But – I am so bloated, my boobs are so big right now (I can’t believe I’m sharing this but I’m a 32 G. YES G).
 It’s taking a toll physically and emotionally but it is what it is and I can’t do anything about it, at least not right now.
 It is something I plan to “fix” later, but we’ll talk about that another day.
 Time to dive into your questions.

 Did you always know you wanted a second?
 Did you ever question it after Margot?